-This two year vocational course will introduce you to the principles and applications of science.
+This two-year Applied Science course will introduce you to the principles and applications of science.
 It will expand your knowledge of scientific procedures and techniques and give you a good understanding of biological molecules and metabolic pathways.
 You will learn how to perform experiments, analyse data and draw conclusions.
 In addition, you will be encouraged to undertake course-related work experience.

 Level: Vocational (level 3)

 Laboratory technician, nurse, food development technician, conservation warden, water quality expert, environmental manager and microbiologist technician.

 Science-based courses, Nursing, and other healthcare-related subjects.

 - Basic chemical reactions

 - Cell structure and function